yaserMow89/sSImp/k8s/cheatsheet/udemy-ckaWPE/127_clusterUpgradeProcess.md

 Cluster Upgrade Process
 =======================
- - K8S components does not have be in the same version
+ - K8S components do not have to be in the same version
- - None of the components should be at a higher version that the **kube-apiserver**, since it is the primary component in the *control-plane* and all components talk to each other through this
+ - None of the components should be at a higher version than the **kube-apiserver**, since it is the primary component in the *control-plane* and all components talk to each other through this
  - **controller-manager** and **kube-scheduler** can be at *one version lower*
 - **kubelet** and **kube-proxy** can be at *two versions lower*
 - **kubectl** can be *one higher or one lower*